How Long Does Diazepam Last?

 Valium has a very short onset of action.
 The effects of taking an oral dose can be felt within 15 minutes, and the drug reaches its peak concentration about one hour after it’s been taken.
 The actual physiological effects of diazepam will only last between 4 to 6 hours, but because it is a very long-acting benzodiazepine, the drug stays in your system for several days.

-The half-life of Valium is 20 hours.
-This means it takes 20 hours or longer for half of the amount of the drug that was ingested to completely leave one’s system.
-Then the amount that remains, it will take 20 more hours for half of that to completely leave the system and so on.
-For someone that takes one dose of diazepam, it can take several days to leave their body.
-If an individual takes very high doses over extended periods, it will take weeks for the drug to completely be flushed out of their system.
-For some users, it could take up to 6 weeks to completely clear the drug out of their system.
+The half-life of Valium is 20-80 hours.
+This means it takes 20-80 hours or longer for half of the ingested drug to leave one’s system completely.
+Then the remaining amount will take 20-80 more hours for half of that to completely leave the system, and so on.
+So for someone that takes one dose of diazepam, it can take several days to leave their body.
+If an individual takes very high doses over extended periods, it will take weeks for the drug to be flushed out of their system completely.
+It could take up to 6 weeks for some users to completely clear the drug out of their system.

-To summarize, the actual effects of taking diazepam only last 4 to 6 hours, but because the medication has such a long half-life, it takes several days to weeks to completely leave the system depending on how much of the drug was ingested.
+To summarize, the effects of taking diazepam only last 4 to 6 hours, but because the medication has such a long half-life, it takes several days to weeks to completely leave the system, depending on how much of the drug was ingested.

 Side Effects of Diazepam Use

-Diazepam is a central nervous system depressant, so it slows down your brain and body.
-Some of the side effects of diazepam can include dizziness, drowsiness, lightheadedness, and unsteady balance.
-When taken in high doses, diazepam can cause drowsiness, euphoria, and relaxation.
+Diazepam is a central nervous system depressant that slows down your brain and body.
+Some side effects of diazepam include dizziness, drowsiness, lightheadedness, and unsteady balance.
+However, when taken in high doses, diazepam can cause drowsiness, euphoria, and relaxation.

-Diazepam is a relatively safe medication when taken correctly and taken alone, but it is often mixed with alcohol or other drugs such as opiates.
-Mixing any benzodiazepine, such as diazepam, with alcohol or other opiates can cause severe CNS depression which slows breathing and your heart rate substantially.
+Diazepam is a relatively safe medication when taken correctly and alone, but it is often mixed with alcohol or other drugs, such as opiates.
+Mixing any benzodiazepine, such as diazepam, with alcohol or other opiates can cause severe CNS depression, which substantially slows your breathing and heart rate.

 Treatment for Diazepam Addiction

-If you or someone you love is struggling with a diazepam addiction, our addiction specialists are available around the clock to assist you.
+If you or someone you love is struggling with a diazepam addiction, our addiction specialists can assist you around the clock.
 Absolute Awakenings follows an evidence-based approach to treating substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
 Recovery is not a one size fits all approach, so every person that walks through our doors is provided with a unique and individualized experience.
 Our recovery specialists are waiting to assist you.
 Call us today!